beatriznegreiros/sediment-analyst/README.md

 Sediment Analyst computes the following:
 * A summary of sediment characteristics, which can be exported as csv:
-    * d10, d16, d25, d30, d50, d84, d90;
+    * d10, d16, d25, d30, d50, d84, d90.
-    * Mean grain size, geometric mean grain size [(Bunte and Abt, 2001)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1752-1688.2001.tb05528.x), grain size standard deviation, geometric standard deviation [(Frings et al., 2011)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2010WR009690);
+    * Mean grain size, geometric mean grain size [(Bunte and Abt, 2001)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1752-1688.2001.tb05528.x), grain size standard deviation, geometric standard deviation [(Frings et al., 2011)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2010WR009690).
-    * Sorting index, Fredle index
+    * Sorting index, Fredle index.
-    * Skewness and kurtosis
+    * Skewness and kurtosis.
-    * Coefficient of uniformity, curvature coefficient;
+    * Coefficient of uniformity, curvature coefficient.
     * Porosity estimators according to empirical equations available in the literature:
         * [Carling and Reader (1982)](https://onlinelibrary.wiley.com/doi/abs/10.1002/esp.3290070407)
         * [Wu and Wang (2006)](https://ascelibrary.org/doi/full/10.1061/%28ASCE%290733-9429%282006%29132%3A8%28858%29)
         * [Wooster et al. (2008)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2006WR005815): recommended for gravel-beds with geometric standard deviation between 0.004 m and 0.018 m.
         * [Frings et al. (2011)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2010WR009690)
-    * hydraulic conductivity estimators computed with the [Kozeny-Carman Equation](https://link.springer.com/content/pdf/10.1007%2F978-3-642-40872-4_1995-1.pdf).
+    * Hydraulic conductivity estimators computed with the [Kozeny-Carman Equation](https://link.springer.com/content/pdf/10.1007%2F978-3-642-40872-4_1995-1.pdf).
 Hydraulic Conductivity (kf) is computed in m/s with each of the above-mentioned computed porosity values.
     * Cumulative percentages according to the [Wentworth scale](https://www.planetary.org/space-images/wentworth-1922-grain-size).
  * Cumulative grain size distribution curves, which are available as:
-    * static plots per sample with the *analyzer* module, or:
+    * Static plots per sample with the *analyzer* module.
-    * interactive plots with user-selected samples using the *app* module.
+    * Interactive plots with user-selected samples using the *app* module.
  * Only in the app:
-    * Bar chart of statistics
+    * Bar chart of statistics.
     * Interactive map listing sample information (optional, is generated when latitude (y) and longitude (x) values are available).

  *For more information see the documentation of the class StatisticalAnalyzer.*